rschristopher/rschristopher.github.io/src/pow/understand-the-terms.md

-For better or worse, [stratum](https://en.bitcoin.it/wiki/Stratum_mining_protocol) is the defacto protocol for mining pools to manage work in a pool.
+For better or worse, [stratum](https://en.bitcoin.it/wiki/Stratum_mining_protocol) is the defacto protocol for pools to manage workers in a pool.
+It is a raw-socket protocol using newline-delimited JSON
+ (rather than websockets or any other standard protocol).

 ### PPS